Probabilistic Deep Learning for Real-Time Large Deformation Simulations: Introduction

 \section{Introduction}

-Computer simulation is omnipresent in practical or industrial contexts, and it has also become one of the most essential tools for scientific research in general.
-This is especially true in engineering, where predictive computational models of materials or whole systems are crucial in the process of design, optimization or control.
-Some of these applications, like biomedical simulations used to support or train surgeons~\citep{COURTECUISSE2014394}, \citep{real_ex1}, \citep{bui}, \citep{ayache}, \citep{delingette}, require computationally-efficient or even real-time solutions.
-Finding convenient trade-offs between the accuracy and response time of such computational models is currently an active area of research, and also one of motivations for the research presented in this work.
+Reliable and computationally efficient models are crucial in the design, optimization, or control for various application domains, including aerospace engineering, robotics, or bio-medicine.
+For instance the increasing interest in biomedical simulations~\citep{ayache}, \citep{delingette}, \citep{COURTECUISSE2014394}, \citep{real_ex1}, \citep{bui} may require having real-time responses.
+Finding convenient trade-offs between the accuracy and response time of such computational models is currently an active area of research in the context of digital twins, and is also one of the motivations for the research presented in this work.

-Within approaches to reduce the computation time of complex engineering simulations, we can find extremely simplified models and approximated computational schemes, such as linear mass-spring systems with simplified implicit dynamic, enabling, for instance, real time simulation of cloth movements~\citep{cloth}, muscle deformations~\citep{massspring}, \citep{facemuscle} or whole surgical procedures~\citep{surgery-mspring}.
-However, they generally significantly compromise on accuracy, which makes their predictive capabilities greatly limited.

-When the accuracy is important, undoubtedly, the most general and widely used methodology in engineering for solving boundary value problems is the finite element method (FEM)~\citep{zienkiewicz1991finite}.
+When accuracy is important, the most general and widely used methodology in engineering for solving boundary value problems is the finite element method (FEM)~\citep{zienkiewicz1991finite}.
 This accuracy, especially when it comes to highly non-linear or history-dependent problems, may require a significant computational effort.
-Although the advancements in hardware development and software optimization enabled to some extent speeding up FEM computations, for many applications it is still insufficient.
-This is why various specialized FEM-based approaches have been developed to cut down the prediction time, indispensably at the cost of sacrificing the accuracy, see, e.g., ~\citep{fastFEM}.
-Below, we briefly characterize some of them.

-One notable way of speeding up FEM solutions is use of domain decomposition methods, such as Finite Element- or Boundary Element Tearing and Interconnecting (FETI/BETI) \citep{FETI}, \citep{BETI}.
-In these methods, global domain is partitioned into a set of disconnected sub-domains, which are computed in parallel on different processors.
-Lagrange multipliers are introduced to enforce compatibility at the interface nodes of different partitions.
-However, in many applications it is not possible to meet real-time responses on the hardware available for industrial consumers.
-This is due to a limited number of available cores and a significant communication burden that deteriorates the overall time performance of the method.
+The advancements in hardware development and software optimization enabled to some extent speeding up FEM computations, which involves specialized solution strategies to take advantage of high-performance computing architectures.
+A notable example is the class of Finite Element Tearing and Interconnecting (FETI) methods~\citep{FETI}.
+In these methods, the global domain is partitioned into a set of disconnected sub-domains, which are computed in parallel on different processors/nodes.
+However, in many applications, it is not possible to meet real-time responses on the hardware available for industrial consumers.
+This is due to a limited number of available cores and a significant communication burden that deteriorates the overall time performance of such solution strategies.